atlassian-labs/figma-for-jira/README.md

 #### Testing directly

-If needed, you could these APIs directly by mimicking Jira backend.
+If needed, you could test these APIs directly by mimicking Jira backend.

 1. [Install](#installing-the-app) a locally running app on your Jira instance.
 2. Find information about your Atlassian site and user.